-In our third year, we hope to connect more talented RNs with our dedicated nursing students to offer insight and guidance.
+As we enter our fourth year, we hope to connect more talented RNs with our dedicated nursing students to share mutual insight and guidance.

 The purpose of NurseMentor is to support undergraduate student nurses in their professional and personal development and to engage nursing alumni in a meaningful way.
-It is an online-based mentoring program with opportunities for group and individual networking.
+Mentoring is a success when both student and mentor are committed to a reciprocal relationship.

-The program kicks off in September 2019 as the fall term begins, and continues throughout the academic year.
+The program kicks off in September 2020 as the new fall term begins, and continues throughout the academic year.

-All nursing students deserve a mentor.
-Consider being a mentor to an aspiring nurse, or seeking a mentor to help clarify your path into nursing.
+All nursing students deserve a mentor, while nurses need a fresh perspective and reminders of their love for nursing.
+Consider being a mentor to an aspiring nurse, or seeking a mentor to help clarify your own path as a new nurse.